capgeminiMelli/salesforceTraining/Product Bundles.md

 Simply add 'options' to an existing product

-## Option Type
+### Option Type

 When you build a bundle, one of the most important things to decide is how to handle option quantity while on the Quote Line Editor.
 Sales reps can typically change quantity on the Quote Line Editor, but if you’re trying to control quantities within the bundle you may not want them to make changes.
 The Option Type field on the option tells Salesforce CPQ exactly what to do with quantity.

 In the table, you can see that even though the quantity of the option is always 2, and the quantity of the bundle is always 3, the quantity of the quote line behaves differently for every Option Type.

+### Product Features
+So you made a bunch of Product Options, and now you have a bundle!
+However, for the sales rep, this could look pretty daunting the bundle is huge.
+Wouldn't it be great if there were away to categorize your various product options?

+This is where product Features come into play.
+The feature object is related to products, and it "sits" within bundles. **They are categories of products within a configuration, or better said: categories of options within a bundle.** A bundle can have multiple Features (or none whatsoever because Features are not mandatory) and a Feature can have multiple Options.

+The featu

 ## Configured Code